Manufactured Spending with the Reloadable Prepaid PayPower Mastercard

 In the past it could be scaled by signing up for multiple PayPower cards, however, Peoples Trust, the company that issues most prepaid cards in Canada, has since cracked down on this with enhanced identity resolution and compliance.

-Still, the PayPower Mastercard, and other reloadable cards such as the Titanium+ prepaid Mastercard, do retain a role in the wallets of credit card churners and miles+points enthusiasts.
+Still, the PayPower Mastercard, and other reloadable cards such as the Titanium+ prepaid Mastercard, do retain a role in the wallets of credit card rewards and miles and points enthusiasts.
 This is twofold: 1) manufactured spending is still viable with the PayPower Prepaid MasterCard for a nominal profit per reload, and 2) it can relieve some of the financial pressure of meeting minimum spends if you are working on many cards at once.

-I find the latter to be of particular importance as someone who churns many many cards a year, but also is extremely frugal and doesn’t have the organic spend to support such a practice.
+I find the latter to be of particular importance as someone who signs up for many many cards a year, but also is extremely frugal and doesn’t have the organic spend to support such a practice.

 In this post, we’ll walk you through exactly how to best use the PayPower Prepaid MasterCard for both of these objectives, manufactured spending and meeting credit card minimum spending requirements, with the maximum convenience possible.